 Tomato Black Cherry 100 seeds

 The deep maroon colour of the cherry sized fruits is truly amazing.
-A colourful vegetable, which itself gives an interest to your garden.
+A colourful vegetable, and with so many seeds in one packet you can share them with your gardening friends an family.
 Grows well outside in the UK.
 And your summer harvest will be colourful and delicious too with this cherry tomato's somewhat sweet, rich and distinguished flavour.
 The strong growing plants will fruit slightly earlier than other cherry tomatoes.

 Sow the black cherry tomato seeds thinly into a seed tray or in small pots or cells, cover and water them lightly, and place at a temperature of 20-25 Celsius on a windowsill.
 This higher temperature is needed for tomatoes, aubergines, peppers, chillies, in general for fruiting vegetables.
 Start these veg seeds in a heated seed propagator or greenhouse for best results.
 In 8-20 days, depending on the growing conditions, the vegetables germinate; most veg seeds produce veg seedlings in this timeframe, and they all depend on the available moisture and temperatures to sprout successfully.